madeleine68/madeleine68/README.md

  🔭 I’m activley looking for a full stack web development/frontend developer position

- 🌱 Right now, I am focusing on sharpening my skills on different python libraries
+ 🌱 Right now, I am focusing on sharpening my skills on learning React

  👯 I am looking for an opportunity to collaborate on any project